IssacCohen/IssacCohen/README.md

 - 👋 Hi, I’m @IssacCohen
 - 👀 I’m interested in Hunting
-- 🌱 I’m currently in IT learning
+- 🌱 I’m currently in IT Software engineering
-- 📫 How to reach me zeincohen@icloud.com
+- 📫 How to reach me ouzoumarta@icloud.com

 <!---
 IssacCohen/IssacCohen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.